-• Reviews and monitors the competitiveness of Valmet's remuneration and incentive systems and the development of the Human Resources related issues, such as competence and talent development and the successor planning of Valmet's senior management;

-• Evaluates the performance and compensation of the President and CEO;

-• Prepares and makes proposals to the Board of Directors for the compensation and benefits of the President and CEO;

-• Makes proposals to the Board of Directors for the appointment of the Valmet Executive Team members, based on the President and CEO's preparations; and

-• Decides upon the remuneration and benefits of the Valmet Executive Team members.
+- Reviews and monitors the competitiveness of Valmet's remuneration and incentive systems and the development of personnel related issues, such as competence and talent development and successor planning of Valmet's senior management; - Evaluates the performance and compensation of the President and CEO; - Prepares and makes proposals to the Board of Directors for the compensation and benefits of the President and CEO; - Makes proposals to the Board of Directors for the appointment of the Valmet Executive Team members, based on the President and CEO's preparations; and - Decides upon the remuneration and benefits of the Valmet Executive Team members.
 The committee may authorize its chairman to decide upon the remuneration and benefits of these officers.
-The President and CEO submits the proposed remuneration and benefits of the other officers reporting to the President and CEO to the committee chairman for approval.

 The committee convenes at least twice a year and consists of the committee chairman and at least two members.
 All the members are independent of the Company.
-The President and CEO participates in the meetings, except when the agenda includes items relating to him.
+The President and CEO participates in the meetings with the exception when the agenda includes items relating to him.

+Remuneration and HR Committee in 2014

-The Remuneration and HR Committee comprises Jukka Viinanen as chairman and Mikael von Frenckell and Pekka Lundmark as members.
+The Remuneration and HR Committee comprised Jukka Viinanen (Chairman) and Mikael von Frenckell and Pekka Lundmark as members.
+The committee met 6 times and made one unanimous resolution without convening.
+The average attendance rate was 91%.